amyth-singh/media-math/README.md

+# SQl Task
+Refer file 'mediamath_sql_assessment.md'

-## Business Intelligence - Data Engineer Interview Task
+# Business Intelligence - Data Engineer Interview Task
 1. Spin up and connect to a t1.micro instance on AWS (this is eligible for the AWS free tier – for 1 year)

     -> bucket name - mediamath-s3-bucket